utah-cs3550-fa25/assignments/hw3.md

 The cards should look like the screenshots in [Assignment 2](hw2.md), except that photos won't work yet, they'll show up as little "broken image" placeholders.
 (We'll fix that in [Assignment 5](hw5.md).)
+You should also be able to go to other profile pages.
 If you log into the Django admin and create, delete, or modify `Recipe` objects, you should see the generated pages change.